 - The HoHo bus stops at 5pm.
 Plan your day accordingly.

 All in all, we thoroughly enjoyed our day.
-It really is a super easy day trip from Sydney to the Blue Mountains and well worth the money and time.
+There are so many day trips to choose from, but we didn’t regret our choice and it was well worth the money and time!
 It’s a great escape from city life for a day and get a taste of Australia’s ruggedness.

 *This post may contain affiliate links which means we may make a commission if you purchase anything using these links.
 Always at no extra cost to you, but to help us keep the site running.